-Venue:Summit Rainforest Retreat and boutique conference centre, Atherton Tableland (Far North Queensland)
+Venue:Summit Rainforest Retreat and Boutique Conference Centre, on the beautiful Atherton Tableland (Far North Queensland, iland from Cairns)

 For details of the venue, accommodation and transport, please see: http://www.wildlifetourism.org.au/venue-accommodation-and-transport-wildlife-interpretation-workshop-2017/

 We will briefly review the outcomes of last year’s very successful workshop at Binna Burra (southeast Queensland,) on face-to-face guiding, then investigate other forms of interpretation (self-guided nature trail brochures, signage, CDs, videos, interactive computer programs, apps etc.)

 There will be a field trip to the Tolga Bat Hospital, which combines wildlife tourism, volunteer tourism and of course bat care.
 There are other exciting experiences you can enjoy before or after the workshop on Atherton Tableland, the Great Barrier Reef, Daintree and Cape Tribulation.

 The event is open to tour operators (terrestrial and marine), staff of ecolodge and wildlife parks, national park rangers, academic researchers and students, local government, conservation NGOs, teachers and others interested in this topic.

 Registration will be strictly limited to 50 delegates, so please get in early if you’d like to attend